just-learning-1/minimal-repros/nextjs-no-conditional-server-issue/README.md

 6. Read: `Your choice is a.
 Now, return to /`
 7. Visit `localhost:4000`
 8. Read: `Welcome to a`
-9. Now, visit `localhost:4000` in a different browser window (or different machine)) and read instruction
+9. Now, visit `localhost:4000` in a different private browser window (or different machine) and read instruction
 10. Visit `localhost:4000/b` and read message
 11. Finally, visit `localhost:4000`